-The Environmental and Occupational Health Certificate offered by the University of Victoria Continuing Studies will expand your career options by providing you with knowledge and skills that you can put to use in many health and safety areas, such as:
+The Environmental and Occupational Health Certificate, offered completely online through Continuing Studies at the University of Victoria, is one of the leading Environmental and Occupational Health educational programs in Canada.
+You'll learn how to identify health risks, prevent serious accidents and maintain safety regulations in the workplace.
+The program will expand your career options by teaching you practical skills that you can put to use in many health and safety areas, such as:

 - emergency management